pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

     using the :ref:`File Panel <ug-file-panel>`.
   - ``Export Selection``.
 This lets you export the :ref:`selected model(s)
     <ug-selection>` to a file, using a :ref:`File Panel <ug-file-panel>`.
 The
-    File Panel has a dropdown that allows you to select the desired format (text or binary STL).
+    File Panel has a dropdown that allows you to select text or binary STL format.
+(There is an additional OFF format option that may help with visualizing the resulting models with other model viewing programs.)
   - ``Help`` (Question mark icon at top left).
 Opens the :ref:`Help Panel
     <ug-help-panel>`.
 Dismissing the Help Panel returns to the Session Panel.
   - ``Settings`` (Gear icon at top right).
 Brings up the :ref:`Settings Panel
     <ug-settings-panel>`.
 Dismissing the Settings Panel returns to the Session
     Panel.

-The default directories in which to find or save session files and STL files are both stored as user settings and can be modified with the :ref:`Settings Panel <ug-settings-panel>`.
+The default directories in which to find or save session files and imported/exported STL files are both stored as user settings and can be modified with the :ref:`Settings Panel <ug-settings-panel>`.

 .. _ug-settings-panel:
 .. _ug-unit-conversion: